SquashKiwi/prompt_injection_detection/README.md

 ## Contributing

 Contributions to this project are welcome!
 Please feel free to submit pull requests with bug fixes, new features, or improvements.
-Please follow standard GitHub practices for contributing.